Dryad Silvanet Documentation

 End device

-In Silvanet, it is the Wildfire Sensor that sends LoRa-modulated wireless messages to Silvanet Gateways (Border or Mesh) and receives messages from these Gateways.
+In Silvanet, the end device is a Wildfire Sensor which sends messages over LoRaWAN to Silvanet Gateways (Border or Mesh) and receives messages from these Gateways.

 EUI